 Browser does not support script.

-The Department here in Nottingham has many internationally renowned experts in various areas of scholarship that go to make up the disciplines of theology and religious studies.
-Here, in a series of 10 minute videos, they explain why they study particular problems, periods, people; and in discussion explain why they find these topics fascinating and important.
+The Department in Nottingham has many internationally renowned experts in various areas of scholarship that make up the disciplines of theology and religious studies.
+In a series of 10 minute videos, they explain why they study particular problems, periods, people; and in discussion explain why they find these topics fascinating and important.

 Celebrating the passing of time is one of the key ways that religions express themselves as communities; and the various calendars they produce become central to their identities.
 Most people are familiar with the idea from Christian festivals such as Christmas and Easter - but a quick look at the front of any diary will show that every religion has a calendar of its own.